fahmifahim/linux-daily/linux-admin-lpic1.md

 - Identify the typical locations of system libraries.
 - Load shared libraries.

+- By default, library files are located at `/lib` or `/usr/lib directory`.
+If you want to put library files other than these directory, you have to defined them as shared library mentioned below:

 The following is a partial list of the used files, terms and utilities:
 - ldd
   - the ldd command helps you find:
     - If a program is dynamically or statically linked
     - What libraries a program needs
+    - ldd - print shared library dependencies

     ```bash
     $ ldd /sbin/ldconfig
     not a dynamic executable